 Can you take a bus from the airport to central Havana?

 Nope.
 There’s no Uber or Lyft in Cuba either.
-There is only one way to get from the Havana airport to the city itself, and that’s by taking a taxi.
+The only way to get from the Havana airport to the city itself is by taking a taxi.
 You’ll have to negotiate a price, but expect to pay around $20-25 CUC for the ride.

 What is food like in Cuba, can you drink the water?